Historic Law School with Campuses in San Francisco Bay Area and San Diego

 - We have an inclusive culture and have had a focus on social justice since 1909

 Program & Degrees

-Diverse Law School in a Diverse Community
+A Diverse Law School Serving Diverse Communities

-- With an inclusive culture and continuous commitment to diversity, San Francisco Law School was one of the first in California to actively seek out and enroll women and minority students.
+- SFLS was one of the first law schools in California to actively recruit and enroll women and minority students.

 The Mission of San Francisco Law School

+San Francisco Law School is accredited by the Committee of Bar Examiners of the State Bar of California and has been continuously accredited since California accreditation began in 1937.
 Students who graduate from one of our law programs are eligible to practice law in the State of California upon passage of the California Bar Exam.